sujieyang/West2/README.md

   如有问题请联系QQ：1005309071.

 The last round of operation of Xi'an No.2 line
   This paper implements a system similar to Fzu Fu University Curriculum Center, which is a back-end file.
-It uses a series of functions such as flash to realize the design of interface and database.
-The interface is divided into student side and teacher side according to the object.
-Then find out the same part from its requirements and put it into the third simulation object, global object.
-This job is developed by me and another back-end member.
-I am mainly responsible for the writing of some interfaces, as well as the preparation of deployment and interface documents.
+It uses a series of functions such as flash to realize the design of interface and database.The interface is divided into student side and teacher side according to the object.
+Then find out the same part from its requirements and put it into the third simulation object, global object.This job was developed by me and another back-end member.
+I was mainly responsible for the writing of some interfaces, deployment testing and interface documentation.
 He is mainly responsible for some interface writing, database design and Simulation of some test data.

+  Interface document: https://www.showdoc.com.cn/1018761275187179?page_ Id = 5278830570885662, password: 654321
   If you have any questions, please contact QQ: 1005309071